Physics of Aberration rather than Special Relativity

-In 1971, Shapiro observed that the components making up the nucleus of radio source 3C279 were in motion [5].
-Surprisingly, the speed of the components was estimated to be about ten times the speed of light!
+A series of observations by a new technique between 1968 and 1970 indicated that the components making up the nucleus of radio source 3C279 were in motion [5].
 The activity, which occurs on a scale of milliseconds of arc, could not have been detected with the techniques available before the early 1970s.
-Special attention was immediately given to observation of the mysterious phenomenon, from which some other quasars such as 3C273 also turned out to be superluminal sources.
-From direct observations of the distances traveled and the times required, it is reported that their nuclei contain components apparently flying apart at speeds exceeding the speed of light.
+Surprisingly, the speed of the components was estimated to be about ten times the speed of light.
+The mysterious phenomenon received scientific attention, immediately.
+Some other quasars such as 3C273 also turned out to be superluminal sources.
+From direct observations of the distances travelled and the times required it is reported that their nuclei contain components apparently flying apart at speeds exceeding the speed of light.
 The concept of the speed of light as a limiting speed of material particles, which has been confirmed in physics, has been questioned in astronomy.

-It seems that the $\pi$-meson experiment and the observation of superluminal motion are physically equivalent.
+It seems that the $\pi$-meson experiment and the observation of superluminal motion are equivalent.
 The only difference would be in their explanations.
-On the comparison of the experiment with the observation, we come to see that, phenomenologically, the velocity component itself would appear dilated to the observer, keeping the time intact.
-It is certain therefore without requiring explicit experiment that the mean lifetime of a rapidly moving $\pi$-meson beam obtained by direct measurement is equivalent to the mean lifetime in the $\pi$-rest system.
-This constitutes a verification of the prediction of equal ageing of the twins in relative motion.
-It confirms fully that the phenomenon of time dilation is a result of confusion.
-As has been pointed out by the twin paradox, the current concepts of time and simultaneity violate the relativity of uniformly moving systems.
+In physical meaning, the observation of superluminal motion is equivalent to an experiment that has measured directly the mean lifetime of a rapidly moving $\pi$-meson beam.
+It is certain therefore without requiring an explicit experiment that the mean lifetime of a rapidly moving $\pi$-meson beam obtained by direct measurement is equivalent to the mean lifetime in the $\pi$-rest system.
+Their equivalence leads us to the conclusion that a particle velocity itself appears dilated to the observer, keeping time intact.
+It is then only natural to predict an equal ageing of twins in relative motion, by which the twin paradox is resolved naturally.
+The Lorentz time dilation is nothing more than a merely mathematical relation.
+The phenomenon of time dilation is nothing but a physical misconception of it.
+As pointed out by the twin paradox, the concept of time dilation violates the relativity of uniformly moving systems.